slidevjs/slidev/docs/guide/syntax.md

 Slides are written within **a single Markdown file** as its entry.
 By default, it is named `slides.md`, but you can change it by passing the file path as an argument to [the CLI commands](../builtin/cli).

-Not only [the basic Markdown features](https://github.com/adam-p/markdown-here/wiki/Markdown-Cheatsheet) as you usually use, Slidev also provides additional features to enhance your slides:
+In a Slidev Markdown file, not only [the basic Markdown features](https://github.com/adam-p/markdown-here/wiki/Markdown-Cheatsheet) can be used as usual, Slidev also provides additional features to enhance your slides.
+This section covers the most basic ones to get you started, while the rest are covered as [features](/features).

-- Use Vue Components in Markdown
-- Style with UnoCSS
-- ...

 ## Slide Separators